MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - An Exempt tax rate and a 0% tax rate may apply to certain goods.
 Exempt supplies should be assigned a 0% tax detail as the rate and no tax should be collected.
-Generally, sales of exempt supplies are tracked and reported, but can’t be claimed as Input Tax Credit.
+Generally, sales of exempt supplies are tracked and reported, but can't be claimed as Input Tax Credit.

 - Zero-rated supplies are taxable, but taxed at a rate of 0% and can be claimed as Input Tax Credit.
 As a result, no tax is applied to the sale of